Broodje565/broodje56/README.md

 Unauthorized use, reproduction, or distribution of this code is strictly prohibited and may result in civil and/or criminal penalties under applicable laws.

-By using the website or view this code, you agree to these terms.
+By viewing the website or view this code, you agree to these terms.

 © 2025 Broodje56